 Important IRS 2018 Tax Change

 Changes have been made to the 1098-T tax form, as mandated by new IRS regulations.
 Beginning with transactions made in the 2018 calendar year, Mercer began reporting the amount paid for qualified tuition and related expenses in Box 1, as opposed to the previously reported amount billed in Box 2.
-Click here for more information on the impact of this change.

 Who is Eligible to Receive a 1098-T?